hbar-team/SPyCCI/_sources/contributor-guide.md

     * Go to GitHub.
 The new branch will show up with a green Pull Request button.
 Make sure the title and message are clear, concise, and self- explanatory.
 Then click the button to submit it.

     * Ask for review from the development team.

+(testing-info)=
+## More info about testing
+Testing in the SPyCCI library has been divided into three categories:

+* `unit`: All the tests related to the inner workings of the library, the object definitions and all the sanity checks concerning data integrity and interactions between class objects.
+* `integration`: All the tests related to the interaction between `SPyCCI` and the calculation softwares.
+These test are intended to verify the correctness of the submitted calculations and the results obtained from the parsing routines.
+*`functional`: All the rest related to the operation of composite functions involving one or more calculation software and further data processing by `SPyCCI` itself.

+As such, `unit` test can be run without any third party software while `integration` and `functional` tests require the computational softwares to be available.
+For the current version of `SPyCCI` the following version of third party software are required for testing:

+* orca `6.0.1`
+* xtb `6.7.1`
+* crest `3.0.2`
+* dftb+ `24.1`
+* packmol `20.14.2`

+Compatibility of the available test with other versions must be verified.